Foregoing Software ‘Insurance’ is Your Most Expensive Mistake

 For businesses in the digital age, the consequences of this foolishness far exceed the costs of restoring what was broken.
 Failing to insure your technological assets can wreak irreparable damage to your bottom line, especially when employee or customer trust is at stake.

-Insurance for digital investments must rise to the top of the CFO agenda
+Insurance for digital investments must rise to the top of your agenda

-CFO’s, it’s your responsibility to look at your company’s investments, identify potential threats, and take the necessary measures to protect them.
+As a leader, it’s your responsibility to understand your company’s investments, identify potential threats, and take the necessary measures to protect them.

 For example, let’s say you just bought a new customer relationship management (CRM) software.
 The capabilities and features this software offers have the potential to revolutionize your sales, customer support, and marketing departments.
 The range of functionality is higher than any other tool you’ve come across.